 Another year is coming to an end and I’m sharing a roundup of another great year of travel.
 Taking advantage of vacation and personal days, I visited 6 new destinations.
-Here’s a summary of my travels for the year and how I made it happen while working a full-time job.
+Here’s a summary of my Travel 2017 Recap and how I made it happen while working a full-time job.

 January: Barcelona, Spain